Run cloud tests from Maestro Studio

 * Device Locale

 You can select an existing Environment, or create a new one.
-To create a new one, click **Manage Environments** to define tags (for filtering flows) and environment variables.
+To create a new one, click **Manage Environments** to define tags (for filtering tests) and environment variables.

 {% hint style="info" %}